HewlettPackard/python-opsramp/README.md

   See the OpsRamp API docs for details on the format of the pattern string.
   - monitoring() -> returns a Monitoring object representing all monitoring information for this Tenant.
   - rba() -> returns an Rba object representing all runbook automation information for this Tenant.
+  - clients() ->  returns a Clients object representing all OpsRamp clients on this Tenant. _Note that this is only valid for MSP-level tenants because an OpsRamp client cannot contain other clients._
+  - policies() -> returns a Policies object representing the device management policies on this Tenant.
   - integrations() -> returns an Integrations object representing all integrations on this Tenant.

 import opsramp.monitoring